 according to whether the property in the fire hydrant is vested in the Minister referred to in subsection (10) or the local government,

+10 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
+201(a) had not come into operation.
+It reads as follows:

+201. Water boards legislation repealed

+These written laws are repealed:

+(a) the Water Boards Act 1904;